 - Flush the area thoroughly; wash with soap as appropriate - Seek other appropriate medical care (within 2 hours) including a Risk Exposure Evaluation at the site where the exposure occurred.
-The office to contact will vary by site, but is usually Infection Control, Employee/Occupational Health or the Emergency Department - Complete (in detail) an Incident Report at the site where the exposure occurred - Notify appropriate instructional faculty member - Notify Longest University Health Services (662-325-7539) to have the student's medical record updated accordingly (if appropriate) - The program is responsible for all fees associated with occupational exposure evaluation and treatment. - Understand that the effects of infectious or environmental hazard injury or exposure may significantly affect student learning activities.
+The office to contact will vary by site, but is usually Infection Control, Employee/Occupational Health or the Emergency Department - Longest Student Health (662-325-4539) - Workforce Wellness at Ochsner Rush (601-703-4415) - Anderson Express Care (601-703-8450) - o CDC (1-888-232-6348) - Perform quick HIV test This test is usually available at your nearest hospital ER/ Workforce wellness.
+The rapid HIV test should be performed on the source patient. - Initiate prophylaxis if indicated.Therapy should be initiated within 2-4 hours of exposure - Complete (in detail) an Incident Report at the site where the exposure occurred - Notify appropriate instructional faculty member - Students will complete the occupational exposure form and take this with them to the facility.
+This form will be placed in the Exxat Patient logging system for access during the Clinical year. - Notify Longest University Health Services (662-325-7539) to have the student's medical record updated accordingly (if appropriate)

+Understand that the effects of infectious or environmental hazard injury or exposure may significantly affect student learning activities.
 This may include, but is not limited to, taking a leave of absence or withdrawing from the PA Program